gdiazs/microprofile-eureka-client/README.md

 In the resource folder add the file  [**eureka-client.properties** ](https://github.com/Netflix/eureka/blob/master/eureka-server/src/main/resources/eureka-client.properties)

-Once your eureka server it´s up you should add in your JAX-RS endpoint the reference to the service and endpoint
+Once your eureka server it's up you should add in your JAX-RS endpoint the reference to the service and endpoint

 ```java
 @Path("/hello")